Tragic Story Of Partition

 3. Indian National Congress' wrong politics and surrender (Mahatma Gandhiji and Rajaji in particular).

-Indian National Congress, not only agreed to partition but it did not oppose on any point put forward.
+Indian National Congress, not only agreed to partition but it did not oppose any point put forward.
 (213)

 This is the most important interpretation...